hujhax/austin-improv-wiki/Troupes/Scrabbled.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Watch Improvisors play Scrabble and see their random words unleash inspiration to create a fascinating spectrum of scenes, from space ships to pirate ships, Wall St. to 6th Street! </blockquote>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Watch Improvisors play Scrabble and see their random words unleash inspiration to create a fascinating spectrum of scenes, from space ships to pirate ships, Wall St. to 6th Street!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a scene throughout the show where we play the game Scrabble and we are characters in that scene, then when we play a word that inspired someone, we pop out into a montage of scenes, then when we're done, we pop back into playing the game. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a scene throughout the show where we play the game Scrabble and we are characters in that scene, then when we play a word that inspired someone, we pop out into a montage of scenes, then when we're done, we pop back into playing the game.

 ## History
 This started as a *[[Shows/Free Fringe|Free Fringe]]* show on 10/24/13.